henry232323/RPGBot/README.md

 >**Usage:** `rp!loadstarwars`

 #### loadstarwarsshop
->**Description:** This command will pre-load all D&D items and make them available in shop
+>**Description:** This command will pre-load all Star Wars items and make them available in shop

 >**Usage:** `rp!loadstarwarsshop`